 The former has four sub-categories, covering bingo and casino betting plus real and virtual events.

-Since March 2015, all gambling software a UKGC-licensed operator uses must also be made, fitted, supplied or adapted by an organisation holding a gambling software operator’s licence.
+Since March 2015, all gambling software a UKGC-licenced operator uses must also be made, fitted, supplied or adapted by an organisation holding a gambling software operator’s licence.
 There are no advertising-only licences.

 However, the UKGC does not control spread betting, which the Financial Conduct Authority regulates.